Adult Baseball, Basketball, and Softball

 Donkey Baseball

-At least once a year the traveling donkeys would show up for a game of Donkey Baseball.
-The object of the game was to ride, without a saddle, or at least stay with your donkey, while retrieving the ball and being on board when you threw the ball or caught it.
-Of course in order to do this you had to get the donkey to do/go where you wanted him to.
-In most cases the donkey had other ideas and even if you got off and pulled the donkey to the spot you desired you had to remount to deliver the ball.
-In most cases you could not get the donkey anywhere near your desired spot.
-Donkeys are known for their stubbornness and in baseball it is comical to see grown men trying to pull a small donkey around the field to get close to a ball.
+At least once a year, the traveling donkeys would show up for a game of Donkey Baseball.
+The object of the game was to ride, without a saddle, or at least stay with your donkey while retrieving the ball and being on board when you threw the ball or caught it.
+Of course, to do this, you had to get the donkey to do/go where you wanted him to.
+In most cases, the donkey had other ideas, and even if you got off and pulled the donkey to the spot you desired, you had to remount to deliver the ball.
+In most cases, you could not get the donkey anywhere near your desired spot.
+Donkeys are known for their stubbornness, and in baseball, it is comical to see grown men trying to pull a small donkey around the field to get close to a ball.
 The donkey normally wins.
-No animals were hurt in the game and about the only thing that was hurt was the pride of some young guy who did not know about mules and farming, just could not understand how a donkey could be so hard headed and stubborn.
+No animals were hurt in the game, and the only thing that was hurt was the pride of some young guy who did not know about mules and farming, just could not understand how a donkey could be so hard-headed and stubborn.

 Youth Baseball

 In 1962 Mr. J. R. Kirk purchased land from Dr. L.L.
 Eley for a playground for the youth in the area.
 The land was located behind Dr. Eley’s home and was deeded in the name of the Chuckatuck Playground Corporation.
 The original directors were J. R. Chapman, Jr., Richard E. Carr, J. Samuel Glasscock, W. L. Whitley and Robert R. Allen.
-The management has basically been under the auspices of the Chuckatuck Ruritan Club.
-At the present time Rusty Rose is managing the property and keeping SCC filings and other matters up to date.
+The management has been under the auspices of the Chuckatuck Ruritan Club, which has kept SCC filings and other matters up to date.

-There was a rebirth of baseball on this field in 1976 when Margie Knight organized a t-ball team from the Chuckatuck area to play with the King’s Fork Athletic Association which was affiliated with Pony League Baseball, Inc. Gary Berard and Charles Rose stepped up to help her with the coaching.
+There was a rebirth of baseball on this field in 1976 when Margie Knight organized a t-ball team from the Chuckatuck area to play with the King’s Fork Athletic Association, which was affiliated with Pony League Baseball, Inc. Gary Berard and Charles Rose stepped up to help her with the coaching.
 Communities represented with teams other than King’s Fork were Bethlehem, Carrsville, Cypress, Holland, Nansemond Gardens, Smithfield and Suffolk Christian School.
-The boys did not have uniforms, but wore blue jeans and green t-shirts with numbers.
-By the following spring the field behind the firehouse in Chuckatuck was readied for play and the Chuckatuck Sports League was formed with Charles as the first commissioner.
-By 1977 the t-ball team, Chuckatuck Braves, was joined by a Mustang team (ages 9-10) called the Chuckatuck Warriors.
-Efforts were made each year to add another age group each year as boys moved up from the current teams.
-A Bronco team, known as the Chuckatuck Chiefs, was added for 11-12 year olds and a team for 13-14 year olds was added the following year.
-The last age group for boys organized under the Chuckatuck Sports League was for 15-16 year olds.
+The boys did not have uniforms but wore blue jeans and green t-shirts with numbers.
+By the following spring, the field behind the firehouse in Chuckatuck was readied for play, and the Chuckatuck Sports League was formed with Charles as the first commissioner.
+By 1977, the t-ball team, Chuckatuck Braves, was joined by a Mustang team (ages 9-10) called the Chuckatuck Warriors.
+Efforts were made each year to add another age group as boys moved up from the current teams.
+A Bronco team, known as the Chuckatuck Chiefs, was added for 11-12-year-olds, and a team for 13-14-year-olds was added the following year.
+The last age group for boys organized under the Chuckatuck Sports League was 15 to 16-year-olds.
 Older boys from the Chuckatuck area were welcomed to play with the Bennett’s Creek Little League.
 Girls’ softball was added in 1980 for ages 8-17.
 Coaches included Marilyn Oliver, Lynn Johnson, Paul Gwaltney and Jack Knight.

-During these years the field behind the Howell house was cleared of fruit trees by volunteers and combined with the original field to accommodate more players.
-In 2011 this field is rented from Dr. Leroy Howell by the Galaxy Fast Pitch organization.
+During these years, the field behind the Howell house was cleared of fruit trees by volunteers and combined with the original field to accommodate more players.
+In 2011, this field was rented from Dr. Leroy Howell by the Galaxy Fast Pitch organization.
+Other teams have used the field since then.